InnerSourceCommons/InnerSourceLearningPath/contributor/outline.md

     It's not just up to you to maintain this area.
     - Get help and support from the host team in implementing your changes.
     - Your reputation and impact expands to outside your team.
-    - Learn from engineers on the host team and their coding and working styles.
+    - Accelerate your personal growth by learning from engineers on the host team and their coding and working styles.
     This extra learning comes as part of your day job - no stretch or overtime assignment needed.
     - Varied, fun, and personally fulfilling.
   - Team
-    - You can get improvements you need in other projects on a timeline that you control.
+    - You can get improvements you need in other projects on a timeline that you can influence.
-    - High influence into the development, progression, and ecosystem of projects that you depend on.
+    - Opportunity to influence the development, progression, and ecosystem of projects that you depend on.
-    - Relieved of the long-term burden of maintenance of your contributions.
+    - Reduced long-term burden of maintenance of your contributions.
     The host team maintains them as part of maintaining the overall project.
     - Key knowledge spread across multiple people and teams.
     Improves the [bus factor].
     - Do the right thing for the company by putting your work into shared projects that others can use instead of your own one-offs.
   - Company
     - Improved cross-company collaboration.
+    - More learning and knowledge sharing and thus more valuable employees.
-    - Better overall project quality.
+    - Better overall product quality.
     [Linus' Law](https://en.wikipedia.org/wiki/Linus%27s_Law): "With many eyes, all bugs are shallow"
     - Reduced duplication of projects.
     - Better alignment of shared projects to the needs of their internal consumers.